OIII arc in Gemini

 Classification and discussion of the superstructure

-The arc is probably part of a larger supernova remnant.
-To better assess the situation, an image with a larger field of view has been created from very early data collected by the Northern Sky Narrowband Survey.
+The arc seems to be a part of a larger structure.
+To better assess the situation, a wide field view has been created from data of DR0.2 of the Northern Sky Narrowband Survey.

 OIII arc in Gemini in OHS: wide field view